ivancea/hammerfight-io/README.md

 ## How to run

-The server will run on port 80.
-It's configured to also serve the frontend.
+The server will open on the configured port, and will also serve the frontend.

+### Environment variables

+Check `.env.defaults` to see the available environment variables.
+You can copy it to `.env` and change the values there, or define the values directly.

 ### With Node 20

+Run in dev mode with `npm start`.

-Run with `npm start`
+Run in production mode with `npm run build && npm run serve`.

 ### With Docker

+> 💡 You can define environment variables in the `docker-compose.yml` file directly.
+> Remember to also change the `ports` property accordingly.

-Run with `docker compose up`
+Run with `docker compose up`.

+It will build the client and run the server at container start.
+You can modify it to build in a different layer, but you won't be able to change the environment variables dynamically that way.

 ## Client-Server logic